victorreinor/ant-idle-tibia/README.md

 # 🧙‍♂️ Ant Idle Tibia

-**Ant Idle Tibia** is a Node.js automation script designed to handle repetitive tasks in the game Tibia.
-It leverages the power of [nut.js](https://github.com/nut-tree/nut.js) to control mouse and keyboard events and uses [pkg](https://github.com/vercel/pkg) to generate cross-platform executables. 🚀
+**Ant Idle Tibia** is a Node.js automation script designed to handle repetitive tasks in the game **Tibia**.
+It uses [nut.js](https://github.com/nut-tree/nut.js) to control keyboard and mouse events and [pkg](https://github.com/vercel/pkg) to generate cross-platform executables. 🚀

 ---